Kaggle/kagglehub/README.md

     polars_kwargs={"columns": ["image_id", "bbox", "points", "area"]}
 )

-# Load a dictionary of DataFrames from an Excel file where the keys are sheet names
+# Load a dictionary of LazyFrames from an Excel file where the keys are sheet names
-# and the values are DataFrames for each sheet's data.
+# and the values are LazyFrames for each sheet's data.
 NOTE: As written, this requires
 # installing the default fastexcel engine.
-df_dict = kagglehub.dataset_load(
+lf_dict = kagglehub.dataset_load(
     KaggleDatasetAdapter.POLARS,
     "theworldbank/education-statistics",
     "edstats-excel-zip-72-mb-/EdStatsEXCEL.xlsx",